The optimized point-coupling interaction for the relativistic energy density functional of Hartree-Bogoliubov approach quantifying the nuclear bulk properties: Binding energies of nuclei

-For the heavy nuclei far from stability at regions $Z\!\!=\!50$-$82$ and $N\!\!=\!126$-$184$, PC-PK1$^*$ (PC-PK1$^\ddag$) estimates a set of binding energies, up to $4.369$~MeV ($9.342$~MeV) larger than the energies produced from PC-L3.
-Meanwhile, for the region at $Z\!\!>\!\!82$ and $N\!\!>\!\!184$, the binding energies produced from PC-PK1$^*$ and PC-PK$^\ddag$ further deviate from the ones generated by PC-L3; for PC-PK1$^*$ and PC-PK$^\ddag$, the largest absolute deviation is $4.801$~MeV and $12.549$~MeV, respectively.
-We anticipate that the RHB with the consideration of axial symmetry or triaxial deformation could further reduce the deviation between the theoretical and experiment binding energies for the region $Z\!\!=\!65$-$75$ and $N\!\!=\!95$-$120$.
+For the heavy nuclei far from stability at regions $Z\!\!=\!60$-$110$ and $N\!\!=\!126$-$184$, PC-PK1$^\ddag$ (PC-X) estimates a set of binding energies, up to $4.59$~MeV ($8.133$~MeV) larger than the energies produced from PC-L3R.
+Meanwhile, for the region at $Z\!\!>\!\!82$ and $N\!\!>\!\!184$, the binding energies produced from PC-PK1$^\ddag$ and PC-X further deviate from the ones generated by PC-L3R; for PC-PK1$^\ddag$ and PC-X, the largest absolute deviation is $5.95$~MeV and $7.500$~MeV, respectively.
+We anticipate that the RHB with axial symmetry or triaxial deformation could further reduce the deviation between the theoretical and experiment binding energies for the region $Z\!\!=\!65$-$90$ and $N\!\!=\!75$-$150$.